-The District has also implemented a cost-share program to promote adoption of this important management tool.
+The District has also implemented a cost-share program for installation of new water meters.
 The program provides 50% cost-share for the purchase of a water meter, to a maximum of \$650.
 In 2019, no applications for this cost-share were received.